mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 ## How-Tos

-In cases of rate limiting, it's possible you will want to either block an IP or User sending high volumes of traffic.
+Even with rate limiting in place, it's possible you need to explicitly block an IP or User sending exceptionally high volumes of traffic.

-Alternatively, a bypass request may have been approved and you are trying to add an IP or User to the allow list.
+Alternatively, customers may request a bypass and if this is approved, you will need to follow steps in this doc to temporarily implement an approved bypass.

 ### Block an IP or Path